Stevenic/codepilot/docs/usage.md

 ## Setting Models and API Keys

-LLM-TODO: write the documentation for this.
-You can use `codepilot set --key <your OpenAI key>` to update the API key used by Codepilot and `codepilot set --model <OpenAI model name>` to switch to using a different model.
-Only chat completion models are currently supported.
+To set the API key used by Codepilot, you can use the `codepilot set --key <your OpenAI key>` command.
+This command allows you to update the API key in the local configuration.

+To switch to using a different model, you can use the `codepilot set --model <OpenAI model name>` command.
+This command allows you to specify the name of the model you want to use.

+Note that only chat completion models are currently supported.

-Note: When you switch models, you currently need to manually rebuild it by running `codepilot rebuild`.
+When you switch models, you need to manually rebuild the index by running the `codepilot rebuild` command.

+## Additional Commands

+You can get a full list of commands that Codepilot supports by running `codepilot --help`.